kaijun123/SC1015-DSAI-Football-Stats-Analysis/README.md

 └── Slides
 ```
 # Problem Statement
-How can Manchester United better optimise its transfer strategy to improve the team performance?
+- How can Manchester United better optimise its transfer strategy to improve the team performance?

 # Approach
+- We will be using a 2 pronged approach to improve Manchester United's team performance
+- - Hi

 # Introduction to code base